 The current study considered objectives with the same priority.
 It was achieved by using results of an initial design as weighting factors.
-Other applications can to use different weighting for the objective functions.

 Two strategies were used for the optimization process.
-The first strategy was a Quadratic Sequential Programming that could to improve the initial design by means of a local optimization.
+The first strategy was a Quadratic Sequential Programming.
+The method was able to improve the initial design by means of a local optimization.
 This method is recommended when a fine tuning of design variables is required.
 The improvement of the overall performance index is sometimes achieved by means of the penalization of individual objectives.
-The second strategy consists in a Differential Evolution Methodology which is a heuristic method to search for a global optimum.
+The second strategy consists in a Differential Evolution Methodology.
+This heuristic method is able to search for a global optimum.
 Different evolution parameters were considered in multiple runs.

-The results show that there is no unique solution for this problem.
-Then, it follows that multiple designs lead to similar objective values.
-The proposed formulation is able to deal with the complexity of the parameters evaluated because the problem is highly nonlinear and coupled.
+The result shows that there is no unique solution for this problem.
+It follows that, multiple designs lead to similar objective values.

+From the results is possible to conclude that: the proposed formulation is able to deal with the complexity of the parameters evaluated; this problem is highly nonlinear and coupled; there are optimization methods suitable for fine tuning of the parameters (deterministic approach) and evaluation of a wide design scenario (heuristic approach).